UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/assignments.rst

 should be exactly the same as the name provided by your instructor.
 For example, my repo name would be py220201901akm.

-3. Make your new repo the default directory (using cd) and then clone the repo from GitHub as follows.
+3. Ina terminsal session, make your new repo the default directory (using cd) and then clone the repo from GitHub as follows.
 For me I will type:

     git clone git@github.com:UWPCE-PythonCert/py220201901akm.git .

 Note the ending period; it must be entered.
+Substitute the correct details for you and press enter.

 Now you are all set up!

 Part 2 - Working on assignments
 -------------------------------
 Point your editor or IDE at the project directory above.
-You will wee a directory for each lesson, and then in each lesson, one for activities (ungraded) and one for assignments (which are graded).
+You will see a directory for each lesson, and then in each lesson, one for activities (ungraded) and one for assignments (which are graded).

-You will also see a tests directory, that contains automated tests you can run that you will use to see if your assignment is complete and ready to submit.
+You will also see a tests directory, that contains automated tests you can run to verify if your assignment is complete and ready to submit.
 You can also lint and run coverage tests, but we're getting to far ahead!

 Remember to create a branch in which to do your work.
 Then, all you need to do is